-Do I Have A Qualified Disability Under The ADA?
+Do You Have A Qualified Disability Under The ADA?

 The ADA does not contain a list of certain conditions, injuries or illnesses that constitute a disability.
 Rather, the ADA provides a “technical” definition of “disability.”
 According to the ADA, a “disability” is defined as:

-(A) A physical or mental impairment that substantially limits one or more major life activities of such individuals;
+- A physical or mental impairment that substantially limits one or more major life activities of such individuals

 A qualified individual with a disability is a person who meets legitimate skill, experience, education or other requirements of an employment position that he or she holds or seeks, and who can perform the “essential functions” of the position with or without reasonable accommodation.
 If the individual is qualified to perform essential job functions except for limitations caused by a disability, the employer must consider whether the individual could perform these functions with a reasonable accommodation.

-I Have Requested An Accommodation At Work, But My Employer Refuses To Comply.
+You Requested An Accommodation At Work, But Your Employer Refuses To Comply.
 What Next?

 Once an accommodation has been requested or the need for an accommodation is obvious, the employer should initiate an interactive process with the individual.
-This generally means that employers should analyze job functions, identify relevant barriers to job performance by talking or consulting with the employee to learn his/her exact barriers, and explore what kinds of accommodation(s) would be most effective to the specific request.
+This generally means that employers should analyze job functions, identify relevant barriers to job performance by talking or consulting with the employee to learn his/her exact barriers and explore what kinds of accommodation(s) would be most effective for the specific request.

 An employer’s duty to actively engage in an interactive process and provide an employee with a reasonable accommodation is considered one of the most important statutory requirements of the Americans with Disabilities Act of 1990.
 However, because each case is so specific and contingent on certain facts, it is important to contact an experienced disability attorney as soon as practicable.

-Foote, Mielke, Chavez & O’Neil, LLC, employment litigation attorneys in Geneva, Illinois, provide aggressive legal representation for workers who have been unlawfully terminated or have suffered the harmful effects of disability discrimination, retaliation, harassment, or other unfair and unlawful employment practices.
-Call us or contact the office by email or fax to schedule a free case evaluation with one of our experienced employment law lawyers.
+At FMCO Law, our employment litigation attorneys in Geneva, Illinois, provide aggressive legal representation for workers who have been unlawfully terminated or have suffered the harmful effects of disability discrimination, retaliation, harassment or other unfair and unlawful employment practices.
+Call us at 630-912-5702 or contact the office by email or fax to schedule a case evaluation with one of our experienced employment law lawyers.

-Foote, Mielke, Chavez & O’Neil, LLC serves Chicago, DuPage County, Kane County, and Cook County from their office in Geneva, Illinois for all client’s ADA and disability legal needs.
+FMCO Law serves Chicago, DuPage County, Kane County, and Cook County from our office in Geneva for all our clients’ ADA and disability legal needs.